 Besides getting approved, you should also know what your initial credit limit might be.
 We don’t know how Chase determines your exact limit.
 But it can be influenced by your credit score, credit history, business revenue, and current credit card usage.

 In the card pricing and terms document, Chase states your minimum credit limit will be $5,000.
 This is standard for Visa Signature credit cards.
 Well-qualified applicants can qualify for a higher limit of up to $25,000.

-Chase may request additional information to get an Ink Business Preferred® Credit Card limit above $25,000.
+Chase may request additional information to get an Ink Business Preferred limit above $25,000.

-Having good to excellent credit, business income, and fewer than five new credit cards means you have high approval odds for the Ink Business Preferred® Credit Card.
-Like any credit card application, do your best to optimize your personal credit report before applying.
+Having good to excellent credit, business income, and fewer than five new credit cards means you have high approval odds.
+Like any credit card application, do your best to optimize your personal credit report before trying.
 Your reward can include owning possibly the best Chase business credit card along with receiving an instant approval decision.